 hornbeam, as a shady tree, prefers soft, fertile and moist soils.
 It has a shallow root system that expanded laterally.
 It has the feature of re-sprouting when cut.
 With proper pruning, it is used as a long hedge in landscaping works.
 Its wood is heavy and hard, that’s why it is used in making tools and construction works.
 Firewood is very suitable because it works slowly and emits a lot of heat.

 It can be used as a last choice instead of the trees above.

 It is generally used as a support part for the outer covers of yachts, deck floors and is one of our native trees.

 American Mahogany: Also called Honduran Mahogany, this wood has been used in the construction of yachts for many years.
 Often used in wooden floors, decks, cabin linings, etc.

-Another wood that has received a lot of attention in the boat building industry is mulch.
+Another wood that has received a lot of attention in the boat building industry is mulch wood.
 This wood has a coarse tissue and is placed in the group of heavy and semi-heavy woods, and since it is resistant to bending, it is very suitable for use in boat building.

 Wood in shipbuilding: